 How does your work differ from others?

-How does your writing process work?
+How does your drawing process work?

-Why do you write what you do?
+Why do you draw the way you do?

 You’re killin’ me, Smalls!